KanwarGill/News-Investigator/README.md

 Automation Tests Instructions
 ------------------------------
+_Automation tests are run from the flask branch._

 Note: They only work in the Firefox browser because it has support for the Selenium IDE.

 1. Open the website in Firefox.